Video Marketing Strategy: Strategies, Formats, and Tactics for 2025

 Understand Your Audience

 Great video starts with empathy.
 What does the audience care about?
-What problems are they facing?
-Answering these questions will inform the content’s tone, structure, and message.
-Tools like customer surveys and behavioural data can be invaluable during this stage.
+What problems do they face?
+The answers shape your tone, structure, and message.
+Customer surveys and behavioural data are invaluable at this stage.

 Match Video Type to Funnel Stage